 The CDC-approved standard became official on February 16, 2021, when industry standards group ASTM published F3502-21, Standard Specification for Barrier Face Coverings (BFC).

-Now that these masks are available, you might be wondering what an ASTM F3502-21 mask actually is, and whether it makes sense to swap out your surgical mask or even that (K)N95 respirator.
+More than two years later, you might STILL be wondering what makes an ASTM F3502-2 mask better than your average face covering.
+Why are they guaranteed to be more breathable, and offer better filtration, than that fabric mask you bought from Old Navy back in 2020?
+Does it make sense to swap out your surgical mask or even that KN95 respirator for a tested cloth mask?
 We'll compare the standards and discuss how performance and breathability are measured differently for all three types of masks.
 But first, let's answer the question:

 What Are We Actually Comparing?